BLCK-demo-projects/graphql-postgres-api/README.md

 ### Schema

 A character can have one or more nemeses -> one to many.
-Nemesis and secret have both foreign key pointing to each other -> ambiguous.
+Nemesis can have one or more secrets -> one to many.
 ```
 type CharacterDTO {
     id: ID